profpy/id1400/lecture3/README.md

 ## Assignment statement

 A variable is created the first time it is assigned a value.
+To assign a variable to a value, we use the = sign.

 ```
 university = "Kean"